Man City's 10 biggest sales of all time

 2. Danilo - £32m (Juventus, 2019)

-Danilo is a player that Europe's elite clubs continue to take a gamble on, and it never pays off.
+Danilo is a player that Europe's elite clubs continue to take a gamble on, and it rarely pays off.

 Unwanted at Real Madrid, City signed the full-back for a reported £26.5m, who ended up fighting for a place in Guardiola's team with former Villa midfielder Fabian Delph of all people.

-Yet after an unspectacular two seasons in the Premier League, Juventus were somehow convinced to pay around £32m to take him off City's hands, resulting in an unlikely profit on the Brazilian international.
+Yet after an unspectacular two seasons in the Premier League, Juventus were somehow convinced to pay around £32m to take him off City's hands.
+It should be noted, also, than Joao Cancelo moved to City from Juventus in the same window and proved a success.

 1. Leroy Sane - £39m (Bayern Munich, 2020)